-- 3.41 The assessment has found that significant in-combination cumulative effects will arise across parts of the Lochluichart LCU, Inchbae LCU and Ben Wyvis LCU, all of the Rounded Hills LCT and the Aultguish LCU of the Undulating Moorland LCT.
-Significant effects on landscape character during the construction stage will be occur within a 12km radius of the Proposed Development.
+- 3.41 To assist the decision maker, the LVIA also provides an overview of the likely combined cumulative effects of the Revised Development in-combination with the relevant Operational Wind Farms.
+The SI updates the assessment to include the Kirkan wind farm.
+The purpose of this is to consider whether the resulting pattern of development (including the Revised Development) will result in the redefinition of landscape character or visual receptors. - 3.42 The assessment has found that significant in-combination cumulative effects will arise across parts of the Lochluichart LCU, Inchbae LCU and Ben Wyvis LCU, all of the Rounded Hills LCT and the Aultguish LCU of the Undulating Moorland LCT.
+Significant effects on landscape character during the construction stage will occur within a 12km radius of the Revised Development.
 Significant in-combination cumulative effects will arise in respect of the designated Ben Wyvis SLA and the Rhiddoroch Beinn Dearg Ben Wyvis WLA, across those parts which coincide with where the Ben Wyvis and Inchbae LCUs will undergo significant in-combination cumulative effects.
-Visual receptors associated with Aultguish Inn and the A835, the Old Drover's Road and the Ben Wyvis mountain range, will also undergo significant in-combination cumulative effects - 3.42 Significant in-combination cumulative effects will arise across an approximate 10km radius of the Proposed Development.
-The in-combination cumulative effects will extend further than the solus effects or in-conjunction cumulative effects as the Proposed Development is being assessed in combination with the 42 turbines of the Operational Wind Farms rather than in addition to it.
-The extent of the combined effects is, however, also limited, despite the larger size of the combined developments, owing largely to the consolidated nature of the proposed and operational turbines, their location within a relatively low-lying area amidst rising hills and mountains and the notable reduction in visibility that occurs beyond the enclosing upland landscapes. - 3.43 The Proposed Development will reflect the existing pattern of wind farm development by extending a part of the northern edge of the existing consolidated group and containing this type of development within the same LCU.
-While there will be significant in-combination cumulative effects, as described above, the Proposed Development in combination with the Operational Wind Farms will not have a sufficient magnitude of change to redefine the character from a landscape with wind farms to a wind farm landscape. - 3.44 In summary, the Proposed Development will give rise to a small number of significant landscape and visual effects, albeit all contained within a relatively close-range area and mostly relating to the short-term effects of the construction stage. - It should be noted that policy 67 provides support for renewable energy proposals where it is satisfied that they will not be 'significantly detrimental overall' either individually or cumulatively, having regard to identified environmental and technical criteria.
-Thus the small number of significant landscape and visual impacts must be considered 'in the round' alongside the other positive impacts arising.
-An overall development plan compliance assessment is completed at para 3.106 3.109 at the end of this Section, with the full planning balance assessment completed within the concluding Section 6 to this Statement.
-In summary these sections confirm that the proposal is accordance with policy 67 and all other relevant development plan policy, despite the small number of significant landscape and visual impacts that have been identified.
+Visual receptors associated with Aultguish Inn and the A835, the Old Drover's Road and the Ben Wyvis mountain range, will also undergo significant in-combination cumulative effects.

+- 3.43 Significant in-combination cumulative effects will arise across an approximate 10km radius of the Revised Development.
+The in-combination cumulative effects will extend further than the solus effects or in-conjunction cumulative effects as the Revised Development is being assessed in combination with the 42 turbines of the Operational Wind Farms rather than in addition to it.
+The extent of the combined effects is, however, also limited, despite the larger size of the combined developments, owing largely to the consolidated nature of the proposed and operational turbines, their location within a relatively low-lying area amidst rising hills and mountains and the notable reduction in visibility that occurs beyond the enclosing upland landscapes. - 3.44 The Revised Development will reflect the existing pattern of wind farm development by extending a part of the northern edge of the existing consolidated group and containing this type of development within the same LCU.
+While there will be significant in-combination cumulative effects, as described above, the Revised Development in combination with the Operational Wind Farms will not have a sufficient magnitude of change to redefine the character from a landscape with wind farms to a wind farm landscape.
+The SI confirms that with the addition of the Kirkan wind farm the overall effect would remain the same despite the reduction in the number of turbines in the revised development.